top of page

 four business men, and one business women sitting at a desk during a business meeting

-Start with building confidence.
+Executive presence starts with building confidence.

 Build confidence through writing.

-A great way to start this process is to get out a blank sheet of paper and write down everything you know about the topic you are speaking about.
+1. A great way to start this process is to get out a blank sheet of paper and write down everything you know about the topic you are speaking about.
 When you begin this process, don't focus on form or structure.

-the transition from writing to preparing your presentation, you can confidently know you have a reservoir of knowledge to tap into as questions on your subject arise.
+As you put your thoughts on paper, you will likely discover that you know more about the topic than you need to communicate.
+Having an abundance of information is beneficial.
+As you transition from writing to preparing your presentation, you can confidently know you have a reservoir of knowledge to tap into as questions on your subject arise.

 Plan your presentation to be brief and brilliant.